• Skip to main content

 I liked how they started off with this mindset talk because I feel it’s important for one to understand what surviving a deadly force encounter requires, and what kind of mindset one should have.

 Gordon then discussed their loading, reloading, and unloading process.
-When reloading from slide lock, they are huge proponents of using the slingshot method versus the over the top method or using a gun’s slide release.
-The over the top method can cause a stovepipe malfunction when a piece of brass gets caught in a gun’s ejection port, and using a gun’s slide release can lead to a premature release of the gun’s slide before a magazine is seated in the gun or one can miss the gun’s slide release under stress.
+When reloading from slide lock, they are huge proponents of using the slingshot method versus the over-the-top method or using a gun’s slide release.
+The over-the-top method can cause a stovepipe malfunction when a piece of brass gets caught in a gun’s ejection port, and using a gun’s slide release can lead to a premature release of the gun’s slide before a magazine is seated in the gun or one can miss the gun’s slide release under stress.

 To me, the biggest argument to favor the slingshot method over any other method is that it can be used on any semi-automatic pistol, regardless of hand and pistol size.
 Some shooters, for example, will not be able to hit their slide release if they use a sub-compact size gun and have big hands.